flant/ovpn-admin/README.md

 cd ovpn-admin
 ./bootstrap.sh
 ./build.sh
 ./ovpn-admin
 ```

 (Please don't forgot to configure all needed params in advance.)

-### Prebuilt binary (WIP)
+### 3. Prebuilt binary (WIP)

-You can also use prebuilt binary from [releases](https://github.com/flant/ovpn-admin/releases) page — just download a tar.gz file.
+You can also download & use prebuilt binaries from the [releases](https://github.com/flant/ovpn-admin/releases) page — just choose a relevant tar.gz file.

 ## Usage